indibi/demand-forecast/README.md

 - LSTM
 - MLR

-# Model evaluation
+# Model implementation and evaluations
-The model evaluation steps are outlined in the jupyter notebook `model_evaluation.ipynb` which can be found in the `notebooks` folder.
+The model implementation and evaluation steps are outlined in the jupyter notebooks `gnn.ipynb`, `MLR.ipynb` which can be found in the `protoboard` folder.
 The model evaluation steps include:
 - Model training
 - Model evaluation
 - Model comparison

 # Results
-The results of the project are outlined in the jupyter notebook `results.ipynb` which can be found in the `notebooks` folder.
-The results include:
+The results of the project can be found in the `docs` folder in the final and intermediate reports.
-- Data preprocessing results
-- Model evaluation results

 <!-- # Conclusion -->
 <!-- The results of the project show that the LSTM model outperforms the other models in terms of forecasting accuracy.
 The LSTM model is able to capture the complex patterns in the data and provide accurate forecasts. -->